When NO is Not a Negative

 Early on in my first role as president of a start-up company, I was sharing some of my struggles with one of my mentors who herself had been very successful at managing companies to successful exits.
 In the middle of our conversation she stopped me with a very direct statement.
 She simply said, “Gary, you must realize that this is not about you.”
 Truer words were never spoken and I immediately realized that she was right.
 It wasn’t about me, it was about me making the best and most appropriate decision given all of the data available to me.

-If you are interested in learning more about this subject, this link may be helpful.
+If you are interested in learning more about this subject, check out this article from Forbes.

 Disclaimer